Photography mdavid.com.au

 Modern SLRs use a whole bunch of auto-focus points to help you take better pics.
 That is, when they’re not helping you take worse ones.

 Here’s an example.
-That blurred thing in the picture at right is a wren.
+That blurred black thing in the picture below is a wren.
 No, really.
 But the wrong parts of the image are in focus.
 That can happen a lot when you have all focus points activated.
 Which makes sense when you think about it — all those focus points are more likely to latch onto those many bits of foliage rather than that one little bit of bird.

 That’s why one of the first things I do is set which focus point I’m going to use.
 I select it and then the camera remembers my choice until I change it again.
 Now, to select a focus point will probably mean you need to work in something other than fully-Auto mode.
 Because we’re only learning here, then aperture priority mode (AV or A, depending on your brand of camera) should do fine.
 You can set your aperture to f/8 for example, and then choose which focus point to use.
 (You might need to check your camera’s manual to find out how to select focus points.)